cacttus/BR2/project/devlog.md

 		* ISerializable
 		* Movement of PhysicsManager stuff to Scene
 		* Renaming ObjectFile to ObjFile
 	* _Of course, this means we're going to need to redo the new formatting for all the files.
-Tha'ts ok.
+That's ok.
 At least the system will compile!_

 * Removed error checking from Gu.
 Instead, error checking is done via the context: both GPU errors, and Operating system errors.